tylerwillis/super-tortoise/content/pages/index.md

       src="https://share.transistor.fm/e/antipessimists/playlist"></iframe>

-      This podcast is whatever I find interesting, and often gets wonky about skills and tools.
+      This podcast covers whatever I find interesting, and often gets wonky about skills and tools.
 I try to show how people accomplish impressive things by intentionally learning new skills.

       *Every recording is shared first with a small, trusted audience.
 In a